Planet-Express-Labs/Zoidberg-neo/README.md

 ---

-## Stonks
+## Stocks
 Adds commands to check current prices for stocks/cryptocurrencies.
 Stocks use Yahoo Finance API, Cryptocurrencies use CoinGecko.

----

-## Torture
-Adds the ability to torture select members of your guild.
-Whenever it detects a tortured user is typing, it pings them and asks what they're writing.
-This cog is disabled by default, for obviosu reasons.
+This is intended for reference purposes only, inacurrate price listings may occur, however has not been found to happen while testing.